philipptrenz/django-vue-graphql/README.md

 # Django + Vue + Vuetify + GraphQL

-A Django framework that integrates Vue with Vuetify and GraphQL
+A Django framework that integrates Vue with Vuetify and GraphQL with as little complexity as possible.
+Great for prototyping and to get started quickly!

 ![Screencast of this Django application framework](.github/screencast.gif)